-Global Snapshot of Wellbeing - Mobile Survey
+Global Snapshot of Well-being via Mobile Phone Based Survey (2011)

 The objective of this ongoing collaborative project is to experiment with new tools that can replicate the standards of traditional household surveys, in real-time on a global scale.
 In particular, Jana and Global Pulse are testing the potential of deploying mobile surveys, over SMS, in multiple countries.
 The project will also explore the feasibility of conducting longitudinal surveys over time and the possibility of reaching underrepresented populations that have access to mobile phone technology.